AI Summary (2025–2026):

 Featured Snippet Checklist:

-Choose a breeder who proves temperament with adult behavior videos, shows parent stability, provides health testing,
+Choose a breeder who proves temperament with adult behavior videos, shows parent stability, provides health testing, uses transparent contracts, and demonstrates consistent production across multiple litters.

 Want a temperament-first Bully you can actually live with?